 Dorothy Guerra, Co-owner, RYT, RPYT, CCBE, CCLD

-She is also affiliated with New Life Fertility clinics as a fertility yoga therapist.
+She also specializes in fertility managment where she supports couples undergoing treatments with fertility clinics in Ontario.
 She is a member of Infertility Awareness Association of Canada.

 Sheri Holubec Machado

 Sheri has always been passionate about fitness and wellness.
 She maintains an active lifestyle engaging in a variety of sports both for a fitness purpose and leisure when sharing them with family and friends.
 In her early adult life, Sheri became a certified Fitness Instructor where she enjoyed sharing her passion and teaching a variety of fitness classes for ten years.
 They included low impact aerobics, circuit training, cardio kick box, cardio ball and stretch and strength.
 During her continuing education as a Fitness Instructor she was introduced to yoga and decided that she would evolve her fitness background to include teaching yoga.

 Sheri has been practicing Hatha and Vinaysa yoga for ten years when she personally experienced the transformation that is possible.
 Through yoga, Sheri attained a sense of “escape” from daily stresses and a return to a peaceful and calm renewal that was missing from her other fitness pursuits.
 Sheri also discovered the regular practice of yoga has been the most successful in maintaining a healthy flexible back following an injury sustained during her fitness instruction days.